nicklockwood/FXLabel/README.md

            actualFontSize:(CGFloat *)actualFontSize
             lineBreakMode:(NSLineBreakMode)lineBreakMode
        baselineAdjustment:(UIBaselineAdjustment)baselineAdjustment
-         characterSpacing:(CGFloat)characterSpacing;
+         characterSpacing:(CGFloat)characterSpacing
+             kerningTable:(NSDictionary *)kerningTable;

-This method renders the a string when using the FXLabel characterSpacing property.
+This method renders the a string when using the FXLabel characterSpacing and kerningTable properties.
 This method is suitable for rendering single-line strings and doesn't work for multiline strings.
+Pass nil for the kerningTable if you do not require that feature.

     - (CGSize)sizeWithFont:(UIFont *)font
          constrainedToSize:(CGSize)size
              lineBreakMode:(NSLineBreakMode)lineBreakMode
                lineSpacing:(CGFloat)lineSpacing
           characterSpacing:(CGFloat)characterSpacing
+              kerningTable:(NSDictionary *)kerningTable
               allowOrphans:(BOOL)allowOrphans;

-This method calculates the size of a rendered string when using the FXLabel lineSpacing, characterSpacing and allowOrphans properties.
+This method calculates the size of a rendered string when using the FXLabel lineSpacing, characterSpacing, kerningTable and allowOrphans properties.
 It is suitable for use with mult-line strings.
+Pass nil for the kerningTable if you do not require that feature.

     - (CGSize)drawInRect:(CGRect)rect
                 withFont:(UIFont *)font